timdorr/tesla-api/docs/vehicle/state/drivestate.md

+# Drive State

+## GET `/api/1/vehicles/{id}/data_request/drive_state`

 Returns the driving and position state of the vehicle.

-## GET `/api/1/vehicles/{id}/data_request/drive_state`

 ### Response